dataiku/dss-visual-edit/plugin-editable-via-webapp/README.md

 * Configure connection for change log dataset?
 * Update recipe when unique key is changed via webapp settings
 * Unique key can be changed via recipe settings?
 What happens if so?
+* Show info on what is going to be created (change log dataset with name INPUT_DATASET_NAME_changes, editable dataset with name INPUT_DATASET_NAME_editable, recipe)